 Recommended Hotel: Aloft Columbia Harbinson

-Ride the famous Ferris wheel, get close up with the alligators, walk the world-class boardwalk, or take a dolphin cruise.
+Ride the famous Ferris wheel, get close up with the alligators, walk the world-class boardwalk, play mini golf, or take a dolphin cruise.
 There are multiple state parks, NASCAR driving opportunities, and shows galore.
 We also love Georgetown, a sleepy town just south of Myrtle Beach that is the perfect day trip.

 Recommended Hotel: 2-Bedroom Beach Condo